 Tasleem One Sheet

-Tasleem Jamila, a native of Chicago is an interdisciplinary artist, performer, poet, curator, program director, host, journalist, singer, fashion designer, actor, playwright, and educator, whose body of work focuses on social action and community love and revitalization.
+Tasleem Jamila, a native of Chicago is an interdisciplinary artist, performer, poet, curator, program director, host, journalist, fashion designer, actor, playwright, and educator, whose body of work focuses on social action and community love and revitalization.
 Her sound is a fusion of hip hop, spirituals, mystical chants, and lyrical soul.
 With performances that include The Kennedy Center, Excel London, Columbia University (NYC) and the African World Festival of the Arts.
 She has performed her works across the US as well as the UK, Africa, and Canada and continues to tour worldwide.
 Her latest work is the play "Portals Open" written and directed by Tasleem which premiered at the Chicago Hip-Hip Theater Festival in 2019.
 She is currently touring Portals Open with an educational curriculum and exhibit to accompany.
 Tasleem recently published a book of poetry, Black Baptist Muslim Mystic which is receiving critical acclaim in addition to her album “Tasleem” and live and unplugged DVD “My Soul Speaks”.
 She is sought after for her captivating energy as a host, professional skills as a cultural producer and educating activist as a workshop facilitator.

 Tasleem is pushing the boundaries with her new book of poetry, Black Baptist Muslim Mystic: From the Cosmos which is also a multi-media show, art exhibit with an original musical composition (Reginald Robinson) to tour.
 She won a fellowship traveling to London, England to perform and participate as a performance artist at events with Prince Charles, Mayor Boris Johnson of London and many Prime Ministers.
 Tasleem Jamila is also a featured artist for her poem, “I AM” from her book Black Baptist Muslim Mystic: From the Cosmos with the International Women’s Museum breaking down stereotypes of women.